-- Prepare the crumb layer: In a medium bowl, whisk to combine the flour, sugar, cinnamon and salt; cut in the butter using a pastry blender, until large, moist clumps form.
+- In a medium bowl, whisk to combine the flour, sugar, cinnamon and salt; cut in the butter using a pastry blender, until large, moist clumps form.
 (I used a food processor to combine the butter and the other ingredients, pulsing until crumbs formed.
-The crumbs were smaller than large, moist clumps as described by Martha, but they worked perfectly fine in the recipe anyways).
+The crumbs were smaller than the large, moist clumps as described by Martha, but they worked perfectly fine in the recipe anyway).

 - Sprinkle the crumb topping evenly onto the batter.
 Bake until cake is golden brown and a toothpick inserted into the center comes out clean, 40 to 50 minutes.
 The center of the cake should feel slightly firm to the touch and not soft and soggy.
 Transfer to a wire rack to cool.
 Slice and eat!